cepthomas/TimeTracker/README.md

 # TimeTracker

 Trivial tool for a friend.
+Otherwise no redeeming value.